AviatrixSystems/Docs/Support/support_center.rst

       * From AWS Console, create a new EIP (Continuing the example: call this EIP-new)
       * From Aviatrix Controller, go to “Controller GUI / Troubleshoot / Diagnostics / Gateway Tab / Migration” and pick the Gateway that you want to pick the EIP from and enter this new-EIP and click on OK.
 (Pick GatewayA and enter EIP-new.
 This will release EIPA)
       * On the Aviatrix Controller, on the same page, pick the Gateway that you want to receive the old EIP and enter the old-EIP.
 (Example: Pick Gateway B and enter EIPA.
 This will release EIPB)

+* **Encrypting an EBS Volume on a Gateway**

+  * AWS does not allow EBS encryption during instance launch time.
+Some instructions `here <https://medium.com/tensult/encryption-of-ebs-root-volumes-41e9627eb85f>`_.
+Link to an open source script as a reference to automate the process: https://github.com/AviatrixSystems/EBS-encryption

 **Terraform:**